NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/parsing.md

 #### Per-unit conversion

-PowerSystems defines whether it expects a column value to be per-unit in `power_system_inputs.json`.
-If it expects per-unit but your values are not per-unit then you can set `system_per_unit: false` in `user_descriptors.yaml` and PowerSystems will automatically convert the values.
+PowerSystems defines whether it expects a column value to be per-unit system base, per-unit device base, or natural units in `power_system_inputs.json`.
+If it expects a per-unit convention that differs from your values then you can set the `unit_system` in `user_descriptors.yaml` and PowerSystems will automatically convert the values.
+For example, if you have a `max_active_power` value stored in natural units (MW), but `power_system_inputs.json` specifies `unit_system: device_base`, you can enter `unit_system: natural_units` in `user_descriptors.yaml` and PowerSystems will divide the value by the value of the corresponding entry in the column identified by the `base_reference` field in `power_system_inputs.json`.
+You can also override the `base_reference` setting by adding `base_reference: My Column` to make device base per-unit conversion by dividing the value by the entry in `My Column`.
+System base per-unit conversions always divide the value by the system `base_power` value instantiated when constructing a `System`.

 #### Unit conversion

 PowerSystems provides a limited set of unit conversions.
-For example, if `power_system_inputs.json` indicates that a value's unit is degrees but your values are in radians then you can set `unit_conversion: radian` in your YAML file.
+For example, if `power_system_inputs.json` indicates that a value's unit is degrees but your values are in radians then you can set `unit: radian` in your YAML file.
+Other valid `unit` entries include `GW`, `GWh`, `MW`, `MWh`, `kW`, and `kWh`.

 #### Example file